-- Because we may deduct capital losses only to the extent of our capital gains, we may have taxable income that exceeds our economic income. - We will recognize taxable income in advance of the related cash flow with respect to our investments that are deemed to have original issue discount.
-We generally must accrue original issue discount based on a constant yield method that takes into account projected prepayments but that defers taking into account credit losses until they are actually incurred. - We have elected to mark our securities to market under Section 475(f) of the Code.
+- · Because we may deduct capital losses only to the extent of our capital gains, we may have taxable income that exceeds our economic income. - · We have elected to mark our securities to market under Section 475(f) of the Code.
 As a result, we will recognize income each year without any corresponding cash (unless the asset is actually sold during the year). - We may acquire investments that are treated as having "market discount" for U.S. federal income tax purposes, because the investments are debt instruments that we acquire for an amount less than their principal amount.
 As a result of our election under Section 475(f) of the Code, we will be required to include some market discount in income currently, even if no cash is received.
 The recognition of market discount upon receipt of principal payments results in an acceleration of the recognition of taxable income to periods prior to the receipt of the related economic income.
-Further, to the extent that such an investment does not fully amortize according to its terms, we may never receive the economic income attributable to previously recognized market discount.
+Further, to the extent that such an investment does not fully amortize according to its terms, we may never receive the economic income attributable to previously recognized market discount. - · In addition, because our foreign TRS will distribute income but not losses to us, we could have REIT taxable income that cannot be offset by losses at the TRS level, resulting in REIT taxable income that must be distributed to stockholders in excess of economic income.